 Blunderbuss Magazine, Crain’s Chicago Business, Fusion, Harvard Library's Office for Scholarly Communication, LA News Group, Symbolia Magazine in partnership with Pacific Standard, and Symbolia in partnership with Years of Living Dangerously on Showtime, The Cartoon Picayune, The Nib, and The Nib in partnership with the Economic Hardship Reporting Project, VICE News, Wishing Step Pictures.

-Comics in anthologies: Colonial Comics: New England, 1750 – 1775 (vol. II), Irene #4, Irene #6, Unknown Origins and Untimely Ends, Then it was Dark, Playlist, and the forthcoming Sweaty Palms.
+Comics in anthologies: Colonial Comics: New England, 1750 – 1775 (vol. II), Irene #4, Irene #6, Unknown Origins and Untimely Ends, Then it was Dark, Sweaty Palms, and the forthcoming Graphic Canon of Crime and Mystery, vol. 1.

 Jackie has previously written online course material for Savannah College of Art and Design (SCAD), and she designed and taught Art, Comics, and Transformative Journalism, a multidisciplinary workshop-style course at Cornell College.